stablecog/stablecog/src/lib/md/try/models/ghibli-diffusion.md

 # Try Ghibli Diffusion for Free

 Ghibli Diffusion is a fine-tuned Stable Diffusion model trained images from the famous [Studio Ghibli](https://www.studioghibli.com.au).
 It is created by [nitrosocke](https://huggingface.co/nitrosocke).
-It is mainly intended anime style images, specifically in the style of Studio Ghibli.
+It is mainly intended for creating anime style images, specifically in the style of Studio Ghibli.
 It is not a general purpose model but it does a good job at what it is designed for.
 You can try Ghibli Diffusion on Stablecog for free.
 Just click the button below.

 [Try Ghibli Diffusion for Free](https://stablecog.com/?mi=48a7031d-43b6-4a23-9f8c-8020eb6862e4&adv=true)<!--rehype:button=true-->